Encentivize/bombast-integration/README.md

 ```

-The object in the `data` field is determined by the fields in the template - ie. there is no standard field set, it is dynamically created.
+The fields in the `data` object is determined by the fields in the template - ie. there is no standard field set, it is dynamically created.

 `entity_id` is optional, but can be used to store a unique identifier for the receipient.
 This is helpful to find all messages sent to a customer, for example on dashboards or client service.